 Pathway 1 Pathway 2 Pathway 3 Pathway 4 The English Baccalaureate (Ebacc.)
-The Academic Route The Applied Route The Supportive Route Current 8A and O Current 8O Current 8O Current 8B The 'Ebacc.' route, which is encouraged for the majority of students, requires studying at least one humanities subject (Geography or History) along with at least one Modern Foreign Language (French, Spanish or German).
+The Academic Route The Applied Route The Supportive Route The 'Ebacc.' route, which is encouraged for the majority of students, requires studying at least one humanities subject (Geography or History) along with at least one Modern Foreign Language (French, Spanish or German).
 This route ensures students have the correct combination of subjects to compete for Sixth Form places but does not qualify for recognition of studying the full Ebacc.
-Students study one of the following: Geography, History or French, along with three academic subject choices.
-The Applied route is for those who would prefer the option to study subjects that are more practical; often in the form of vocational courses such as BTEC, OCR Technical or BCS, which require more focus on controlled assessment and less on examinations.
+Students study one of the following: Geography, History or French (or Spanish for those who have studied it throughout Year 8), along with three academic subject choices.
+The Applied route is for those who would prefer the option to study subjects that are more practical; often in the form of vocational courses such as BTEC, OCR Technical or NCFE, which require more focus on controlled assessment and less on examinations.
 In addition to this, students must study one of the following: Geography, History or French.
-The supportive route is intended for those who require additional support in English and mathematics.
+The supportive route is intended for those who require additional support in English and Mathematics.
 It aims to prepare students for their progression into post-16 study or apprenticeship by offering applied subjects such as 'Work Skills' and 'Functional Skills', along with an optional choice in a GCSE subject.